How reliable are x-rays? They are only as trustworthy as the reporter and what is actually to be seen.

-Daniel D. Palmer, founded what we today know as Chiropractic, coincidentally in the same year, 1895, that Whilhelm Röntgen discovered X-ray radiation.
-Ever since, X-rays and Chiropractic have had much in common in the treatment and diagnosis mainly of bone and joint conditions.
+Daniel D. Palmer founded what we today know as chiropractic, coincidentally in the same year, 1895, that Wilhelm Röntgen discovered X radiation.
+Ever since, radiography and Chiropractic have had much in common in the treatment and diagnosis mainly of bone and joint conditions.

 But, are they trustworthy?
-That question can be considered under these subheadings:
+We can considerthis under these four subheadings:

 safe at all.
 Early physicists and radiological technologists suffered from a much higher rate of breast and skin cancer, and leukemia; once they realised the danger they were in, protective clothing and lead shielding was used.
 Now it's the ailing public who are at risk.